wat3rm3ll0n/dogadoption/Project_Cleaned.md

 ### Conclusion

-After developing two primary types of models, and several modifications of both, we were able to produce a best-fit model that correctly predicted the outcome of a dog in the AAC shelter with about 80% accuracy, though not all outcomes were predicted equally.
-If the shelter looks to predict whether a dog will be adopted or not, we can predict with great accuracy whether it will be adopted.
-Additionally, if the shelter is contemplating euthanasia, our best-fit model is almost perfect at predicting when animals should not be euthanized.
-This is very applicable to our business question in that we can determine which dogs should be kept on hand for homes to adopt.
-This insight could also serve to prevent the unnecessary deaths of animals that won't need to be euthanized.
+After developing three sets of models, and several modifications of both, I was able to produce a best-fit model that correctly predicted the outcome of a dog in the AAC shelter with about 80% accuracy, though not all outcomes were predicted equally.
+If the shelter looks to predict whether a dog will be adopted or not, I can predict with great accuracy whether it will be adopted.
+Additionally, if the shelter is contemplating euthanasia, my best-fit model is almost perfect at predicting when animals should not be euthanized.
+I believe this to be a very applicable result for stack-ranking which dogs should be kept on hand for homes to adopt.
+This insight could also serve to prevent the unnecessary deaths of animals that don't need to be euthanized.

-A few modifications could be made to improve the performance of our modeling in the future.
-Though we chose to simplify both the color and breed variables in order to alleviate computational difficulty, our results seem to indicate that we may have been better served by allowing the original specificity to better determine any breeds or colors more or less likely to be adopted.
-In addition to this modification, we recognize that it may be impractical to utilize the variable of how long the dog has been in the shelter in order to predict the dog's future outcome on the day of its intake.
+A few modifications could be made to improve the performance of the modeling in the future.
+Though I chose to simplify both the color and breed variables in order to alleviate computational complexity, my results seem to indicate that I may have been better served by having greater granularity for both breed and color.
+In addition to this modification, I recognize that it may be impractical to utilize the variable of how long the dog has been in the shelter in order to predict the dog's future outcome on the day of its intake.
 This is because the number of days a dog will be in the shelter is unknown on the day of its intake.
-Creating a forecasting model that can predict how long a dog will be in the shelter would be helpful to supply a prediction for our model to use as the number of days that a dog will ultimately be in the shelter.
-Lastly, we only tried two different methods of classification.
-There are certainly other methods of classification that could perform well on a data set like this, for example, Linear or Quadratic Discriminant Analysis.
+Creating a secondary forecasting model that can accurately predict how long a dog will be in the shelter would be necessary to utilize this work for future prediction on incoming animaals.
+Lastly, I have only tried two different methods of classification.
+There are certainly other methods of classification that could perform well on a data set like this.
+I hope to continue to improve this body of work in the future.